Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 Skin irregularities

-Skin infection and necrosis are rare but life-threatening complications of liposuction surgery.
+Skin infection and necrosis are rare but life-threatening complications of liposuction gone wrong.
 Severe infections require immediate medical treatment because they may enter the bloodstream and reach the brain or kidneys.
 Mild skin necrosis (death of skin tissue) is not dangerous and can be treated by topical or oral medications, but severe necrosis should be removed surgically.

 Contour irregularities

-Sometimes, when you receive lipo surgery for your arms, hips, and thighs, there would be some irregularities regarding the size and shape of your body parts.
+Sometimes, when you receive lipo surgery for your arms, hips, and thighs, there are some irregularities regarding the size and shape of your body parts.
 This may happen when the surgeon removes an unequal amount of fat tissue from two sides of your body.
 Fortunately, such a kind of unevenness can be reduced through revision surgery.

 Recurrent pain